 Tracking emails allows sales reps to identify and continue to stay in contact with their most interested leads.
 LeadBoxer’s Lead Scoring Feature makes it one of the best email tracking apps on the market.

 Lead scoring allows you to identify how likely a lead is to convert into a consumer by analyzing their activity on your company’s website, social media, and emails.
 Their lead score quantifies their interest, enabling you to target them for segmented campaigns.
+And also, it’s crucial to know what IPv6 is.

 You can easily use LeadBoxer’s Filter Feature to create successful segmented email campaigns.
 This feature allows you to focus on targeted customers, filtering profile data such as business information like company name, industry, size, and behavior like page views, URLs, exit links or visits, and marketing data like UTM tags or referrer.